mbacvanski/crouton-setup/README.md

 cd crouton-setup
 ./install
 ```
-When it asks you for your password, enter your root password.
-When it asks for Yes/No confirmation, answer like a respectable human.
+It may ask you for your root password.
 Once it is done setting up, you will be able to run:

 ```shell
 startemulator